saic-oss/onboarding-guide/README.md

 ## Notes

-- The compliant pipelines from Codefresh are currently very simple.
-They will be built out with more checks as time goes on.
-You will be given
 - Due to the danger in potentially leaking secrets when running the CI pipeline (especially in forks), and to reduce the load on the limited concurrent pipelines we have in Codefresh, all runs of the CI pipeline are triggered by creating a comment in the Pull Request with the value `/test`.
 You must have your [org visibility](https://github.com/orgs/saic-oss/people) set to "public" for Codefresh to accept you as someone who is authorized to trigger a pipeline.
 Please review what has been changed before triggering a new CI pipeline.
+- The compliant pipelines from Codefresh are currently very simple.
+They will be built out with more checks as time goes on.
+You will be given adequate advance notice when this happens and you'll be able to use the comment trigger `/test-next` to test PRs against the new changes before they are merged and are active when you run `/test`.
 - All projects are required to use certain tools.
 For full details see the [Tools][#tools] section.

 ## Tools